Smart pointer: Unique pointers

 std::auto_ptr is deprecated under C++11 and completely removed from C++17.
 The copy constructor and assignment operators of auto_ptr do not actually copy the stored pointer.
 Instead, they transfer it, leaving the prior auto_ptr object empty.
 This was one way to implement strict ownership, so that only one auto_ptr object can own the pointer at any given time.
 This means that auto_ptr should not be used where copy semantics are needed.
 Since auto_ptr already existed with its copy semantics, it could not be upgraded to be a move-only pointer without breaking backward compatibility with existing code.

-shared_ptr and weak_ptr
+The Rust equivalent of unique pointers is std::boxed::Box, which has unique ownership of a heap allocated object.
+In previous versions of Rust, there was also a std::ptr::Unique that wrapped around raw non-null *mut T.

+It is possible to use "smart void pointers" using std::unique_ptr, using its second template parameter Deleter, which stores a type of a deallocator.